Skip to Content

 Get Veygo Insurance

-As we established some classic cars will only be used here and there, temporarily if you will.
-We’re somewhat experts in insuring cars temporarily, so, we can offer temporary car insurance for cars up to 40 years old meaning you can enjoy Drive it day with flexible insurance suited to you, for when you need it!
+As we established, some classic cars will only be used on a temporary basis .
+Veygo are experts in temporary car insurance, so we can offer temporary cover for cars up to 40 years old.
+This means you can enjoy flexible insurance suited to you, when you need it!

 Sean O'Neill